 Joker: I was a kid note when I killed your parents.
 When I say "you made me", you gotta say "I made you"!
 How childish can you get?

 - This hasn't stopped some from theorizing that maybe Batman was wrong, however.

-- Fools Of Fortune: The protagonist finally meets the man who murdered his family and burns down his village.
+- Fools Of Fortune: The protagonist finally meets the man who murdered his family and burnt down his village.
 He doesn't even remember the event, causing a major Berserk Button for the main character.

 - The Princess Bride: